 Have you ever asked yourself what is the best gourmet burger blend?
 I’ve decided to share this recipe for you, because the burger blend is the most important step in making the best burgers.
 And the key is to protein to fat ratio.

 If you master these recipes you will dominate grilling season.

 Hello, Sarah here again with Cooking Frog Recipes.
 Today we are going to dig into the art of making perfect patties.
-A fantastic burger starts with a the ideal patty.
+A fantastic burger starts with an ideal patty.
 While a few of these burgers possess a particular blend of spices and meat, others have only superior ground beef.
 Here are a couple of tips for the very best gourmet burger recipes:

 Use quality ground beef.
 Don’t overwork the meat; it can make it tough.
 Never push down on the patty as you are cooking it; you’ll press out all of the juices.
 Allow your burger to break before serving.

 For us, the ideal burger is loaded with toppings, sauces and cheese, but in the event the patty is not impeccable, your burger won’t ever live up to its juicy, beefy, satisfying possible.
 But just enjoy the endless selection of toppings available to you, you will find wonderful variations worth researching in regards to selecting that cuts of beef to use when forming your patties.
 There is nothing wrong with throw, but adding other cuts can change the taste profile of your hamburger in ways you never imagined.

 Best Gourmet Burger Blend

 When you have got the burger basics down and are looking to step your game up, home-ground steak is the thing to do.
 Grinding your own beef has many respects.
 Aside from providing you with bragging rights, home-ground beef comes with an indescribable freshness that will boost your burger’s succulence.
 The taste profiles of beef differ greatly from cut to cut; once you get in the world of grinding and blending different cuts, then you’ll experience a new level of hamburger making that will blow your and your buddies minds.

 Creating your own blend